stephensl/LS170/lesson_2/notes.md

         - TCP/IP socket
           - mechanism for inter-process communication between networked processes (usually on different machines.)

   - In this course, what we're primarily interested in is the concept of a socket and to a lesser extent the application of this concept for inter-network communication between networked applications, i.e. Internet Sockets.
 We're not going to look too much into the implementation detail of how Internet Sockets work.
-One important thing to be clear on though is that there is a distinction between the concept of a network socket and its implementation in code.
+One important thing to be clear on though is that **there is a distinction between the concept of a network socket and its implementation in code.**
+    - Conceptually a socket is a communication end-point defined by Address/Port pair.

+  ### To allow many processes within a single host to use TCP communication simultaneously, the TCP provides a set of addresses or ports within each host.
+Concatenated with the network and host addresses from the internet communication layer, this forms a socket.

   ### Implementation
     - Involves instantiating socket objects.